 Conclusion

-I hope, after going through this article, you have gained some practical knowledge about adding 1 to bash variables and you will be able to implement this knowledge and skill to your bash script.
+After going through this article, I hope you have gained some practical knowledge about adding 1 to bash variables and will be able to implement this knowledge and skill to your bash script.

 People Also Ask